Navigating the System: A Virtual Workshop on Confidence, Communication & Being Heard in Cleft Care (Parents and Carers)

-CLAPA is excited to offer a one off interactive Self-Advocacy Workshop for Parents and Carers of a child born with a cleft held on Wednesday 6th May at 7.00pm.
+CLAPA is excited to offer a one off interactive Self-Advocacy Workshop for Parents and Carers of a child born with a cleft held on Wednesday 1st July at 7.00pm.
 This event is for parents and carers of a child born with a cleft lip and/or palate in the United Kingdom.

 Register now

-This event is in conjunction with Vital Projects, a user-led advocacy organisation with experience supporting communities like ours.
+CLAPA is excited to offer an interactive Self Advocacy Workshop for Parents and Carers in partnership with Vital Projects, a user-led advocacy organisation with experience supporting communities like ours.

-Workshop Details:
+Workshop Details

 Why join?

-• Learn practical strategies for asking for what you need
+• Learn practical communication strategies

 If you have any issues on the day or any questions before then, please get in touch with Lucy, [email protected].